kratospan/hospital-website/README.md

 # element-admin
-> A simple project of admin
+> A admin website for managing hospital

 ## Build Setup